jeffreychaplin/home-gh-pages/tabletopgames/_posts/2021-01-01-dragongame.md

 ## About

-This is a tabletop game that my family and I created about a group of dragons and an adventure.
+This is a tabletop game that my family and I created about a group of dragons and the adventure of a band of villagers.

 ## Get It Now